Updated June 7, 2022

 The second booster can be given as early as four months after the first booster.
 Individuals aged 12-17 years can only get a Pfizer booster, while those 18 years old and older can get either a Pfizer or Moderna booster.

 The reason for the recommendation is the continued emergence of the highly contagious BA.2 sub-variant of Omicron, which was the cause of 85% of all COVID-19 cases in the United States on April 12, 2022.
-The recommendation was made despite the fact that the SARS-CoV-2 BA.2 variant is a milder disease — like the BA.1 and BA.1.1 variants, the number of new COVID deaths continues to drop, and the rate of hospitalization from COVID is the lowest since the COVID pandemic reached this country.
+The recommendation was made despite the fact that the SARS-CoV-2 BA.2 variant is a milder disease — like the BA.1 and BA.1.1 variants and the number of new COVID deaths continues to drop.

-There are two additional reasons why the FDA and CDC made this recommendation:
+There are three additional reasons why the FDA and CDC made this recommendation:

 - The reduction of protective measure usage, such as face masks and social distancing, and reduced testing may also increase the risk of a COVID infection surge.